 Boundaries also apply to employees and employers; working from home does not mean that we should have Zoom meetings at odd hours of the morning or night — unless the meeting includes staff from different time zones.
 To add to this, I know some employers would love to increase daily workloads thinking that their employees are not working.
 Instead, have employees working with tangible outputs rather than working with the hours they have clocked in.
 Therefore, it is important to develop effective activity work plans for each project.

 6. Lastly, Practice Kindness!

 We are still working from home in a pandemic; some of us have not figured out how to do it and are going through anxiety, stress, grief and loss.
-Try to be less hard on yourself and if you have a safe work-team communicate with them on the challenges you are facing or seek out therapy if you have the funds or insurance.
+Try to be less hard on yourself and if you have a safe work team communicate with them about the challenges you are facing or seek out therapy if you have the funds or insurance.

 For employers, avoid threatening, gas lighting your employees.
 I know you are afraid that your organisation will collapse during this time, however, if you have made it through to the final month of 2020 and your company has been able to generate income and not downsize, you owe it to your employees.
-During this time your employees require all the motivation they can get — remember your employees having a healthy work life balance can result into increased productivity.
+During this time your employees require all the motivation they can get — remember your employees having a healthy work-life balance can result in increased productivity.

 At the end of the day, I know that remote working is a privilege some of us cannot access.
-They are several people around the world who have not been able to work from home since the pandemic began because the nature of their work requires them to be in a physical office, especially during this time where they put their lives and that of their family at risk to make sure they stay afloat.
-Therefore, I know my opinions on working from home are biased towards those of us who are able to work from home.
+They are several people around the world who have not been able to work from home since the pandemic began because the nature of their work requires them to be in a physical office, especially during this time when they put their lives and that of their family at risk to make sure they stay afloat.
+Therefore, I know my opinions on working from home are biased towards those of us who can work from home.

 Here is to hoping that 2021 will be kinder to us and wishing you all a better 2021!